 Step 6: When will you make disbursements?

 As we all know, business is fluid and things change over time.
 This is especially true in outfitting when things change at the drop of a hat.
-So, keep incentive plans fresh and exciting, and build new ones around specific goals each season.
+So, keep reward programs fresh and exciting, and build new ones around specific goals each season.
 This keeps employees on their toes, curious about each year’s plans, and hungry to hit new benchmarks.
-Factor in details pertaining to the specific leaders or people you want to incentivize.
-Both your employee roster and the economy change often, so your incentive plans should too.
+Factor in details pertaining to the specific leaders or people you want to help grow.
+Both your employee roster and the economy change often, so your reward programs should too.

 Don’t Just Take Our Word For It …

 This article covers one of the core topics discussed in our Eddy group, a non-competitive meeting space for growth-focused outfit owners and leaders.
-We spent multiple meetings discussing strategies for incentive plans, and we shared detailed specifics and how-to’s of some of the Eddy members’ own initiatives.
+We spent multiple meetings discussing strategies for reward programs, and we shared detailed specifics and how-to’s of some of the Eddy members’ own initiatives.

-If you own or lead an innovative and knowledge-hungry outfit, and would like to join our timely and relevant outfit accelerator by getting on retainer with us, reach out to us below.
+If you own or lead an innovative and knowledge-hungry outfit, and would like to join our timely and relevant leadership group by getting on retainer with us, reach out to us below.